lorcan2440/View-PS5-Screen-Remote-Play/readme.md

 You can get even faster processing by using C++ instead of Python.
 I have provided an equivalent version of the python script here in C++.
 Installing opencv in C++ requires building the library from scratch however which is not as beginner friendly as python.

 Great for computer vision applications (object detection etc).

+## Notes

+By changing the name of the window that is recorded in the code, you can capture any other window too.

+Using this code to capture DeSmuME (Nintendo DS emulator) gameplay produced poor results, with frequent white flashing of the screen.
+Changing the frame skip options did not seem to improve it so this remains unfeasible right now.

 ## Code (Python) `record_window.py`